niiknow/lambda-template/README.md

   extra: {
     // any additional meta goes here
   },
-  headAppends: 'append content to the head tag, if </head> is found',
+  headBottom: 'append content to the head tag, if </head> is found',
-  contentAppends: 'stuff to append to the content body, if found; otherwise, append to the content',
+  contentTop: 'prepend after the body tag if found; otherwise, prepend to content',
-  contentPrepends: 'prepend after the body tag if found; otherwise, prepend to content if no body tag found' },
+  contentBottom: 'stuff to append to the content body, if found; otherwise, append to the content', },
 // advance template configuration
 template: {